mikemintz/deme/SCREENCAST_DEMO.md

 - Go ahead and log in as admin.

 - Go to Actions > New item and choose HTML document.
 Put a memorable page title in Item name like "Exercise Experts" and use the WYSIWYG editor to create your page.
 When you're done making it, go ahead and click create.

+adding the socrates link to the side menu only scratches the surface of what we can do with the layout.
+For example, I've prepared a layout in advance that uses custom styles to really change how everything looks.
+To Learn more about the layout, please see the Technical Deme Guide, found under info, help, technical deme guide.

 Uploading a PDF/DOC/other file
 ------------------------------